JedIV/dataiku-se-materials/README.md

 ## Download the Push to Automation Macro

-If you've correctly set up git, you can pull the macro directly from Dataiku's dku-contrib repo.
+If you've correctly set up git, you can pull the macro directly from Dataiku's dataiku-contrib repo.
+The macro is called dataiku-project-bundle-migration.

 ## Push your project to automation